Ultimate Tax Guide for US Expats Living in Mexico

 Tax Deadline in Mexico

-If you are living or doing business in Mexico, it is crucial to be aware of the tax deadlines in the country.
-Missing a tax deadline can result in penalties and other legal consequences, so staying informed is vital.
+If you are living or doing business in Mexico, it is crucial to be aware of the tax deadlines there.
+Missing a tax deadline can result in penalties and other legal consequences.
 Here’s what you need to know about the tax deadline in Mexico.

 The tax year in Mexico runs from January 1st to December 31st, and taxpayers must file their tax returns Servicio de Administración Tributaria by April 30th of the following year.